mjiggidy/pybinlock/README.md

 # pybinlock

-`binlock` is a python module for programatically reading and writing Avid Media Composer bin locks (`.lck` files), which are primarily used in multiuser Avid environments.
+`binlock` is a python module for programmatically reading and writing Avid Media Composer bin locks (`.lck` files), which are primarily used in multiuser Avid environments.

 The `binlock.BinLock` class encapsulates the name used in a bin lock and provides functionality for reading and writing a bin lock `.lck` file.
 It is essentially a python
 [`dataclass`](https://docs.python.org/3/library/dataclasses.html) with additional validation and convenience methods.
-With `binlock.Binlock`, lock files can be programatically created, [read from](#reading), [written to](#writing), or ["held" with a context manager](#as-a-context-manager).
+With `binlock.Binlock`, lock files can be programmatically created, [read from](#reading), [written to](#writing), or ["held" with a context manager](#as-a-context-manager).

 >[!WARNING]